 Sentio Issue 2: Ethics in research and practice

-We welcome broad interpretations of the theme for this issue, recognising the inherent complexity and depth of ethics, not least in reflecting on the various uses, meanings, and mobilisations of the concept within and across social science research and practice.
+We have welcomed broad interpretations of the theme for this issue, recognising the inherent complexity and depth of ethics, not least in reflecting on the various uses, meanings, and mobilisations of the concept within and across social science research and practice.

 The Articles section comprises academic articles (1,000–3,000 words) on the theme, giving contributors a platform to publish early-stage ideas, theories, emergent findings from empirical research, or summaries of doctoral thesis chapters.
 Potential areas are: